lavanchukka/Azure-End-End-Project/README.md

                   ID:
                   time:

+      ### Azure Monitor

-12)	Create Azure Monitor and under metrics add the failure pipeline and success pipeline (Count) monitor metrics.
+15)	Create Azure Monitor and under metrics add the failure pipeline and success pipeline (Count) monitor metrics.
-13)	Now in pipeline add activity web and provide the https URL from the logic apps and configure body with the following for both success and failed web activities:
+16)	Now in pipeline add activity web and provide the https URL from the logic apps and configure body with the following for both success and failed web activities:
              {
     "pipelinename": "@{pipeline().Pipeline}",
     "status":  "Failed",